 The good things about mind-body techniques are that they can be done virtually anywhere, take only a short amount of time, and can be used along with other pain treatments.

 The National Center for Complementary and Alternative Medicine (NCCAM) "Relaxation Techniques for Health" web page describes relaxation techniques as “a number of practices such as progressive muscle relaxation, self-hypnosis, and deep breathing exercises.
 The goal is similar in all: to consciously produce the body's natural relaxation response, characterized by slower breathing, lower blood pressure, and a feeling of calm and well-being.”
 There is some evidence that relaxation techniques may be helpful for reducing pain (as part of a larger treatment plan), specifically pain from tension or migraine headaches, abdominal pain, and surgery pain.

 Specifically, progressive muscle relaxation may be helpful for arthritis, jaw pain, and other non-muscular painful conditions.1 Here are some relaxation methods you can try:

 - The American Chronic Pain Association has a guided relaxation script and audio/video.

 - Recordings provided by the Veterans Health Administration offer guided relaxation in Relaxed Breathing, Passive Muscle Relaxation, Progressive Muscle Relaxation, Visualization, and Mindfulness and Meditation.

-- HPRC has a video on Breathing Exercises for Optimized Performance that demonstrates three breathing strategies for human performance optimization: Deep Breathing, Alternate Nostril Breathing, and Fast-Paced Breathing.
+- HPRC has an article on Tactical breathing for the military that demonstrates breathing strategies for human performance optimization.

 - The War Related Illness & Injury Center (WRIISC) has a handout on two types of controlled breathing: alternate nostril breathing and ocean breath.